 In 2019, the NDGAP – following a series of Court rulings – abandoned its practice of not allowing lawyers who are not yet members of the Bar Association to represent asylum seekers.
 This practice was started in 2017 and was in stark contrast with the wording of the Asylum Act and the Act on General Rules of Administrative Proceedings.
 Consequently, HHC lawyers who are not yet members of the Bar Association can again represent asylum seekers in their administrative proceedings.

-Although asylum seekers in the transit zone are informed about the possibility to request legal assistance from state legal aid lawyers, this assistance has been reported as not effective.
-Asylum seekers have complained that the state legal aid lawyers rarely meet them and do not give them any information about the procedure.
-They rarely write effective submissions for the clients.
+Although asylum seekers in the transit zone were informed about the possibility to request legal assistance from state legal aid lawyers, this assistance has been reported as not effective.
+Asylum seekers had complained that the state legal aid lawyers rarely met them and did not give them any information about the procedure.
+They rarely wrote effective submissions for the clients.

-According to the Ministry of Interior, in asylum cases there were only four persons providing legal aid throughout 2019.
+According to the Ministry of Interior, in asylum cases there were only three persons providing legal aid throughout 2020.

 The low financial compensation for legal assistance providers might be an obstacle for lawyers and other legal assistance providers to engage effectively in the provision of legal assistance to asylum seekers.

-In 2019, despite the continuous governmental attacks on the organisation and the significant drop in the numbers of asylum seekers, the HHC provided legal counselling to 864 asylum seekers, an increase compared to the year before.
-Among these cases, the HHC provided legal representation in 316 cases.
-Only 20 asylum seekers received some form of international protection, which demonstrates the gross dysfunctionality of the Hungarian asylum system.
-The HHC won nearly 90% of the cases where it provided legal representation for asylum seekers before domestic courts.
+In 2020, despite the continuous governmental attacks on the organisation and the significant drop in the numbers of asylum seekers, the HHC provided legal counselling in 799 asylum cases.
+The HHC won the vast majority of its cases where it provided legal representation for asylum seekers before domestic courts.
 This is a clear indication of the quality of the decisions taken by the asylum authority, as nearly all asylum seekers in Hungary are represented by the HHC.

 Section 47(2) Asylum Act.